 What to see in Pompeii – 12 must see attractions among the ruins

-The ruined city of Pompeii at the foot of Mount Vesuvius is like a Shakespearean tragedy.
+The ancient city of Pompeii, at the foot of Mount Vesuvius, is both tragic and breathtaking.

 Villa of the Mysteries